LuukHenk/2048-Solver/README.md

 - ~~The game can be played on an extern graphical screen~~

 ## Changelog:
+    - Reorganised the determine_best_movement function in the lib/network.py file and added printing of the weights

 ## To do:
 - Rebuild the AI that solved the game
     - Use the amount of empty tiles after movement as reference